Denis Scheck: Biography

 Born in Stuttgart, he studied German studies, contemporary history and political science at the universities of Tübingen, Düsseldorf and Dallas, and earned a master's degree at the University of Texas at Dallas.
-He was a Visiting Professor at the University of Göttingen in 2004.
+He was a visiting professor at the University of Göttingen in 2004.

 Scheck has been a literary agent, translator of American and British authors, publisher and independent critic.
 In 1997, he was appointed literary editor at Deutschlandfunk.
 He has presented the ARD programme Druckfrisch since February 2003.

+Scheck lives with his wife in Cologne.

 Controversy

 Scheck criticized the decision by German publisher Thienemann to change racist and racially insensitive terms in newer editions of children's books by Otfried Preußler and Astrid Lindgren.
 In response, and as an act of protest, in January 2013, he appeared on TV in blackface.
 Scheck, who describes himself as a critic of political correctness and censorship in the literary world, does, however, condemn the use of racist terms in contemporary and everyday language.

+Scheck has been criticised several times for his harsh treatment of books, which he considers inferior.
+In the ‘Anti-Kanon’ section of his show Lesenswert, he presents what he considers to be the worst works in the history of literature.
+At the end of the review, the book is destroyed by an animated explosion.
+Critics drew comparisons with the burning of books, whereupon the animation was changed.
+His handling of books was also criticised by the German literary critic Elke Heidenreich, with whom he had already clashed several times, including through mutual insults.